binaryeric/InfinitySodoku/README.md

 ###### **How to properly run the code**
 ```
+  - It is advised that the program be run with the Google Chrome Browser
   - The game's main file is called "index.html".
   - When running that file, all the other HTML, CSS and Javascript files are linked to it.
   - It is recommended that the game only be run from index.html.
 While the program will open